JohnBerg60/Arduino-VSCode/README.md

 ## Starting a new project from scratch

 ### Preparation
-Clone the skeletion from github:
+Clone the skeleton from github:
 ```
 git clone https://github.com/JBerg60/Arduino-VSCode.git
 ```